Thursday, 20 September 2018

 Le Corbusier taped

-If you have the two volume set of Le Corbusier's Modulor books the handy rule will make the perfect addition.
-This latest facsimile (the earlier one was issued in 2000) of the architect's tape that he always carried, has metric and imperial on one side and his red/blue measuring system on the other, it's four centimetres wide and printed on plastic.
-Somehow it seems waste to actually use it as a measuring devise far better to just leave it loosely rolled on your desk or maybe use it as a frieze on a wall.
-The round metal container it comes in has a three page essay by Kevin Lippert, the publisher of the Princeton Architectural Press, with some background material about the Rule.
+If you have the two-volume set of Le Corbusier's Modulor books the handy rule will make the perfect addition.
+This latest facsimile (the earlier one was issued in 2000) of the architect's tape that he always carried, has metric and imperial on one side and his red/blue measuring system on the other, it's four centimeters wide and printed on plastic.
+Somehow it seems a waste to actually use it as a measuring devise far better to just leave it loosely rolled on your desk or maybe use it as a frieze on a wall.
+The round metal container it comes in has a three-page essay by Kevin Lippert, the publisher of the Princeton Architectural Press, with some background material about the Rule.

 I think this is a simple, wonderful reminder of one of the world's greatest architects